ietf-teep/architecture/draft-ietf-teep-architecture.md

 and damage to user devices that it can manage and thus to the Device Owners.
-Information on devices that the TAM manages may be leaked to a bad actor. a compromised TAM can install many TAs to launch somee DoS attack to devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resource to be installed or properly function.
+Information on devices that the TAM manages may be leaked to a bad actor.
+A compromised TAM can also install many TAs to launch a DoS attack on devices, for example, by filling up a device's TEE resources reserved for TAs such that other TAs may not get resource to be installed or properly function.
 It may also install malicious TAs to, potentially, many devices, if it can also